 Born in Nijmegen, the Netherlands, Eddie Van Halen and Alex Van Halen are the sons of musician Jan Van Halen, who made them take music lessons.
 The Van Halen brothers started playing together in the 1960s, when Eddie played classical piano and later drums, and Alex played guitar.
-While Eddie was delivering newspapers, Alex would play Eddie’s drums on the sly.
+While Eddie delivered newspapers, Alex played Eddie’s drums on the sly.
 Later, Eddie discovered that Alex was playing his instrument and was so frustrated that he told Alex, “OK, I’ll play your guitar”.

 The band’s origins date back to 1972, when the Van Halen brothers formed a band with bassist Mark Stone that went by various names such as The Trojan Rubber Company, The Broken Combs, Rat Salad and finally Genesis.
 Eddie also did the vocals in the band.

-During this period, they found out that there was another band called Genesis, which forced them to quickly move to Mammoth.
+During this period, they found out that there was another band called Genesis, which forced them to move to Mammoth quickly.
 They finally opted for the brothers’ last name, Van Halen, which Roth believed had the same power as Santana.
 Thus, the Van Halen band consisted of David Lee Roth (vocals), Edward Lodewijk Van Halen (guitar and keyboard), Alex Arthur Van Halen (drums) and Michael Anthony (bass).
-The band started out playing only covers and soon became very well known in all the bars in Los Angeles.
+The band started out playing only covers and soon became very well-known in all the bars in Los Angeles.

 David Lee Roth Era (1974-1985)

 In 1976, while playing in a bar in Los Angeles, Gene Simmons (Kiss’s bassist/vocalist) discovered them and decided to make a demo with the band (whose equipment was all borrowed).
-This demo, which contained the first version of “Runnin’ With The Devil”, was not very successful and was not accepted by the record companies.
-The following year, in 1977, producer Ted Templeman, from Warner Bros.
-Records, met the band in the same bar where Gene met them and signed them.
-In 1978 the first album, also called Van Halen, was released.
+This demo, which contained the first version of “Runnin’ With The Devil”, was unsuccessful and not accepted by the record companies.
+The following year, in 1977, producer Ted Templeman from Warner Bros.
+Records met the band in the same bar where Gene met them and signed them.
+1978, the first album, also called Van Halen, was released.
 The album was highly acclaimed, especially the guitar solo “Eruption”.

-Over the next five years, the band released 5 more albums, keeping their original lineup.
-In January 1983 the band performed in Brazil (and also in Argentina, Uruguay and Venezuela).
+Over the next five years, the band released five more albums, keeping their original lineup.
+In January 1983, the band performed in Brazil (and also in Argentina, Uruguay and Venezuela).
 The band hasn’t been back to South America since then.

 In 1984, the band released their most successful album,1984, which reached number two on the Billboard 200, the US record chart – behind the album that contained “Beat It”, Thriller.
 1984 also contained the band’s best-selling single, “Jump”, which went to #1 in the US, #2 in Australia, and #7 in the UK.

-The original line-up lasted until 1985, when, due to a falling out with Edward Van Halen, David Lee Roth decided to go solo.
+The original line-up lasted until 1985, when David Lee Roth decided to go solo due to a falling out with Edward Van Halen.

 According to Gene Simmons, lead singer of Kiss, in 1982 (three years before David left the band), Eddie contacted him about the possibility of joining Kiss.
 According to Simmons’ accounts, Eddie told him that he was “so unhappy with the way he and Roth were – or weren’t – getting along.
 They couldn’t stand each other.
 And the drug use was excessive.